nextmat/yui-rails/README.md

 # YUI-rails

-Easy integration of YUI with the asset pipeline in Rails >= 3.1
+Easy integration of YUI with the asset pipeline in Rails 3.1 and greater.

 ## Usage